Summary of Changes

 The GMAT Focus Edition will not have an essay section.
 So, unlike the current GMAT, all questions on the new GMAT will be multiple-choice.

 Since the AWA takes up 30 minutes of the current GMAT’s test time, its removal from the GMAT Focus Edition is one of the reasons why the new GMAT is shorter.

 The Quantitative section of the GMAT Focus Edition retains the Problem-Solving problems that the current GMAT has.
 Nevertheless, the GMAT Focus Edition Quant section will no longer contain Data Sufficiency problems, which is a significant shift.
 Data Sufficiency is moved to Data Insights (DI) section.

 Nonetheless, it looks like the topics covered in the Quantitative section will stay essentially the same.
-This information comes from the yet-to-be-published 2023–2024 Official Guide, which will be based on the GMAT Focus Edition.

 All topics that the current GMAT quant section covers are retained in the Focus Edition.
 Yet, the list misses one key topic: Geometry.
 It looks like Geometry will no longer be included in the Quant section.